 Check out SISU or courses.helsinki.fi and search for the relevant course code (e.g. “MU503”) to see what courses are currently available.

 When a particular course that is not currently listed under any museology course code would be closely relevant for your museology studies, then please contact the museology lecturer to discuss options.
-Generally speaking, “KUMA-MU513” can be given to relevant 5 ECTS courses that connects to the subject of museology.
-Furthermore, “KUMA-MU503” can be given to relevant 5 ECTS courses that relate to themes of museum pedagogy and community engagement.
+Generally speaking, such courses could be placed under “Specialism” course codes (KUMA-MU512 / KUMA-MU513).

 In addition to the museology courses arranged by the MA Program in Cultural Heritage, courses relevant to the subject of museology are occasionally arranged in other programs and faculties.
 Use the search function of SISU or courses.helsinki.fi to search for relevant keywords (e.g., “museum”, “collection”, “museology”).